-A trip down memory lane this evening for one of our head chef’s favourite childhood recipes.
-Nutritious, chewy brown rice is the perfect bed for this flavour packed sauce.
-Our big tip here is to make sure you take the stock off the boil and let it cool for a minute before you add the crème fraîche to make sure you don’t split your sauce.
+A trip down memory lane this evening in one of our head chef’s favourite childhood recipes.
+Nutritious, chewy brown rice is the perfect bed for this flavour-packed sauce.
+Our big tip here is to make sure you take the stock off the boil and let it cool for a minute, before you add the crème fraîche to make sure you don’t split your sauce.

 Brown Basmati Rice

 Pre-heat your oven to 200 degrees.
-Pat the chicken breasts with kitchen towel (if you have some) to dry the skin.
-Rub a bit of olive oil on each breast then season them well with a pinch of salt and pepper.
+Pat the chicken thighs with kitchen towel (if you have some) to dry the skin.
+Rub a bit of olive oil on each thigh then season them well with a pinch of salt and pepper.

-Meanwhile pinch the thyme stalks between two fingers and run your finger along them to strip off the leaves.
-Peel and finely dice the garlic.
+LH: Meanwhile, pinch the thyme stalks between two fingers and run your fingers along them to strip off the leaves.
+Peel and finely chop the garlic.
 Roughly chop the chestnut mushrooms.

-Once cooked, slice the chicken at an angle into five chunks and leave them in the Dijon mushroom sauce to soak up the flavours for 5 mins.
+Once cooked, take your chicken thighs out of the oven and pop them in your pan with the sauce.
+Leave them in the Dijon mushroom sauce to soak up the flavours for 5 mins.
 Taste and season to your liking.

-Serve the chicken with the Dijon mushroom sauce on a bed of the wholesome wholemeal rice.
+Serve the chicken with the Dijon mushroom sauce on a bed of the wholesome brown rice.